Quantum Coherence and Intrinsic Randomness: Quantum Coherence gap and Quantum Discord

-We observed that, in general, there is a non-zero gap between the two quantum randomness measures: $R_{I}^C(\rho_A) \geq R_{I}^Q(\rho_A), \forall \rho_A$.
-As the difference between the two frameworks in Figs.~\ref{qfigure}, \ref{cfigure} is brought about by making a measurement on Eve's party, it is intuitive to think that the gap is related to the local measurement disturbance.
-Indeed, we show that such a gap is associated to the quantum discord of the bipartite state $\rho_{AE}'=\sum_i p_i \ket{i}\bra{i}\otimes \rho_E^i$ of the system after Alice carried out her measurement.
+Note that the quantum coherence measure $R_I^Q(\rho_A)$ is obtained when considering an adversary that utilizes quantum information to predict Alice's measurement outcome.
+In comparison, the measure $R_I^C(\rho_A)$ is obtained when the adversary performs independent and identical measurements on her local systems to have a classical prediction.
+Obviously, the latter adversary strategy is a special case of the former one, and hence $R_I^C(\rho_A) \geq R_I^Q(\rho_A)$.
+In general, there is a non-zero gap between the two quantum coherence measures, while they both vanish for incoherent states.
+As the difference between the two frameworks in Fig.~\ref{qfigure} is brought about by making a measurement on Eve's party, it is intuitive to think that the gap is related to how much the local measurement changes the state.
+Indeed, we show that such a gap is associated to the quantum discord of the bipartite state $\rho_{AE}'=\sum_i p_i \dyad{i}\otimes \rho_E^i$ of the system after Alice carried out her measurement.
 Discord (we omit the quantum label from now on) is a kind of quantum correlation which equals entanglement for pure states but also shows up in all but a null measure set of separable states.
-It can be interpreted as the minimum disturbance induced on a bipartite system by a local measurement \cite{Modi12}.
+It can be interpreted as the minimum disturbance induced on a bipartite system by a local measurement\upcite{Modi12}, but here it quantifies the advantage of a quantum correlated system Eve in accessing information about Alice's measurement.
 Its peculiarity is its asymmetry, as a measurement on one party has in general a different effect than performed on a different subsystem.
-For a state $\rho_{AB}$, the discord defined as measures the least possible disturbance of a measurement with probability distribution $\{q_i^B\}$ on the $B$ party.
+For a state $\rho_{AE}$, the discord defined as measures the least possible disturbance of a measurement with probability distribution $\{q_i^E\}$ on the $E$ party.
 Simple algebra steps show that $\min\limits_{\{q^E_i\}}S(A|\{q^E_i\})_{\rho_{AE}'}=\min\limits_{\{q^E_i\}}H(\{p_i\}|\{q^E_i\})_{\psi_{AE}}$.
-Hence, we obtain that the gap between the two quantum randomness measures is given by the discord of the state, i.e. the least possible state change induced by an Eve's measurement:
+Hence, we obtain the following result for the meaning of the gap of the two coherence measures.